brendon2020/brendon2020.github.io/_posts/22-09-15-component.md

 ![Abstract Component](/assets/abstract_component.png "Abstract component diagram")

-## The Jenkins Component Sample Implementation
+## Jenkins Component Sample Implementation

 An example of multy-layer component model on the Marketplace could be a Jenkins CI/CD pipeline implementation.
 In this case there would be more than one Infrastructure Components so the stack would consists of 4 layers: